mcirami/fallsvetcare/readme.txt

 = Does this theme support any plugins? =

-Navarre Veterinary Clinic includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Falls Vet Care includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==